 How Much Do I Want to See My Baby?

-One of the greatest advantages to a kinship adoption is that you can have an especially close relationship with your baby, possibly even seeing him or her every day.
-How often you see your baby will be up to you and the adoptive family.
+As you learn more about “giving your child” up for adoption to a family member, you might be wondering how much contact you can have with them after the adoption.
+One of the greatest potential advantages to a kinship adoption or placing your child with a friend is that you can have an especially close relationship with your baby, possibly even seeing him or her every day.
+If you’re placing your child with a family member, then it’s safe to assume that you’ll see them pretty often.
+And if you’re really close with your friend, you’ll likely see them after placement, too.
+Of course, how often you see your baby will be up to you and the adoptive parents.

 On the other hand, it can be difficult for some women to place their child with a family member they will see frequently.
+The grief and loss process affects most birth parents, and it can be hard to get away and heal if you choose to place your baby with a relative.
 If you feel that you may need distance from the baby and the adoptive parents in order to heal, kinship adoption may not be the best option for you.

 Do I Want to Parent My Child Later?